Physicslibrary/Threejs-VR-Sensors/README.md

-# Threejs-VR-Sensors (under construction)
+# Threejs-VR-Sensors (updating)

-A project to explore interfacing sensors into virtual reality with a Raspberry Pi.
+A project to explore interfacing sensors into virtual reality with a Raspberry Pi.<br>

+This involves programming (C, python, javascript) I<sup>2</sup>C, SPI, and GPIO pins on a Raspberry Pi.
+Data read from sensors is sent to wifi-connected device (eg. Oculus Quest) using websocket.<br>

 ## System Requirements

-The types of sensors interfaced to a Raspberry Pi are dependent on what the author have.
-The project is more about examples of using I<sup>2</sup>C, SPI, and GPIO pins on a Raspberry Pi.<br>

 Raspberry Pi with wireless LAN (tested Raspberry Pi 3 Model B+, Model A+, Pi Zero W).<br>